-The importance of hydration cannot be overstated especially during the sweltering days of summer.
-Our pets need consistent access to clean, fresh water to stay refreshed.
+Our pets need consistent access to clean, fresh water to stay refreshed - and during the hot weather, they need more water to stay hydrated.
 Dehydration in pets can set in quickly, leading to dire health consequences.

 Always ensure that your pet's water bowl is full.
 Add some ice cubes or freeze a large block of ice to give your dog a refreshing treat.